johnwcowan/r7rs-work/ProcessesCowan.md

 If the value is `#f` or the key is omitted, `make-process` returns as soon as the child process is created.
 If the value is `#t`, `make-process` returns when the child terminates.

+`runner`

+Specifies a process-runner object that controls the execution of this process.

 ## Synthetic process objects